pingcap/docs/tidb-cloud/data-service-manage-endpoint.md

 > **Tip:**
 >
 > You can also create an endpoint from a SQL file in Chat2Query (beta).
-For more details, see [Generate an endpoint from a SQL file](/tidb-cloud/explore-data-with-chat2query.md#generate-an-endpoint-from-a-sql-file).
+For more information, see [Generate an endpoint from a SQL file](/tidb-cloud/explore-data-with-chat2query.md#generate-an-endpoint-from-a-sql-file).

 ### Generate an endpoint automatically